-You only need one bowl to make these peach muffins with lightly spiced vanilla batter and ripe juicy peaches.
-Jump to the Vanilla Peach Muffins Recipe or read on to see our tips for making them.
+You only need one bowl to make these peach muffins with lightly spiced vanilla batter and ripe, juicy peaches.
+Jump to the Vanilla Peach Muffins Recipe

-Our recipe below makes muffins with large, domed tops — just like muffins you’ll find in many bakeries.
+Our recipe below makes muffins with large, domed tops, just like those found sold at many bakeries.
 They are very simple to make — simple enough to make in the morning for breakfast.

 How to Make Muffins with Peaches

 These may be simple, but they don’t lack flavor.
 The batter is laced with vanilla and almond extracts.
 (If you don’t have it on hand, the muffins are excellent without the almond extract).
 We add warmth with ground ginger and cinnamon — both complement the peaches well.

 Making these muffins is as simple as whisking dry ingredients together, whisking the wet together, and then combining just until combined.
 No fancy equipment is needed.

 Keep in mind: When you make this or other muffins recipe, mix dry ingredients as much as you want, mix wet ingredients as much as you want, but when you put the two together, only mix until they combine.
 If you over-mix, the muffins will be heavy and flat.
 We ask you to use a fork to mix things in our recipe below.
 The muffins may become dense if you use a hand blender or stand mixer.